How to Make Group Decisions

-The Functional Model of Decision Making breaks down the process of group decisions into four steps: Orientation, Discussion, Decision, and Implementation.
-Each step walks the group through the main processes of making decisions, and, perhaps most importantly, keeps the team on track and prevents wasted time.
+The Functional Model of Decision Making offers a systematic strategy to guide group decisions.
+It breaks down the process into four clear phases: Orientation, Discussion, Decision, and Implementation.
+These steps lead the group along the decision-making path, keeping the process focused and minimizing wasted time.

 Orientation